 My own recipes need a good going over, and I may need a new portion of my “system,” but overall I’m pretty happy with how I organize them.
 For my purposes, it’s important that my recipes are:

 - Quick to put away (or I’ll leave them out), AND

 - Easy to find when I need them

 If I attempted to put all my recipes in sheet protectors in a binder sorted by category, I’d end up with a pile of loose recipes floating around a cupboard, guaranteed.

 Today’s post is as much a story of how my system changed as my life (and the world of recipes) changed.
 I’ll share some good ideas I have for organizing on-paper recipes, thoughts for organizing recipes on the computer, and plenty of other people’s awesome systems.

-If you take one thing away from Organizing in October, recipe edition, it should be this: Periodically, examine whether your system is still working for you, and if not, change it.
+If you take one thing away from this post it should be this: Periodically, examine whether your system is still working for you, and if not, change it.

 This post is sponsored by Plan to Eat, an online meal planning and recipe storage system.